 We can tell you about two gambling sites which accept the Swiss currency and are of high quality.
 They are at the top of our bookmaker reviews, so it’s no wonder that they are the only ones which offer this currency.

 - BetVictor – Unlike bet365, BetVictor can’t brag about the number of deposit options they have for Swiss punters.
-They are still a good option for people wanting to bet using the Swiss Franc, because deposits can be made using PayPal, PaySafeCard, Western Union, Webmoney, Skrill, and debit/credit cards.
+They are still a good option for people wanting to bet using the Swiss Franc, because deposits can be made using PayPal, PaySafeCard, Western Union, Webmoney, Skrill or debit cards.
 PaySafeCard is the only one which can’t be used for making withdrawals.
 After you have deposited the money, the website will convert them into Euros or British Pounds.
 Find out how to claim your welcome bonus from BetVictor – click here.

 Gambling Tax in Switzerland